 Distracted driving often claims the lives of innocent bystanders and car occupants.
 It can also cause devastating injuries.
 Distracted driving was responsible for almost 3,000 fatalities on US roads in 2018 alone, according to the National Highway Traffic Safety Administration (NHSTA).
 Among those killed were 400 pedestrians and 77 cyclists.

 Distracted driving accidents are easily avoidable if drivers always pay full attention to the road and traffic around them.
 It can be extremely upsetting to find out that a careless distracted driver is responsible for your injuries or the death of a loved one.
 However, help is available if you are looking to take legal action against an at-fault driver.
+You may be able to settle your case through an insurance claim or lawsuit.

 A Dallas distracted driving accident lawyer can advise you and help with all aspects of filing a lawsuit.
 Call Ben Crump Law, PLLC today at 800-959-1444 for a free, no-obligation review of your case.